prabshah/Weather-App/README.md

 ##Lukasz

-Lukas mentors Prabes hand Louis on how to work effectively on a team and acheive the desired goal.
+Lukasz mentors Prabes hand Louis on how to work effectively on a team and acheive the desired goal.
 He alos gives useful tips  throuhout the project.

 #Technologies